Scheduled MonumentsEnglandReading Abbey: a Cluniac and Benedictine monastery and Civil War earthwork.

 What is Reading Abbey: a Cluniac and Benedictine monastery and Civil War earthwork.?

-Reading Abbey is a Cluniac and Benedictine monastery founded in 1121 by King Henry I, which became one of the most significant and wealthy religious houses in medieval England.
+Reading Abbey is a Cluniac and later Benedictine monastery founded in 1121 by King Henry I in Berkshire, England, which became one of the wealthiest and most influential religious houses in medieval England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007932.

 Who is responsible for protecting Reading Abbey: a Cluniac and Benedictine monastery and Civil War earthwork.?